ceph/ceph/doc/cephadm/install.rst

 When Ceph knows what IP subnet the monitors should use it can automatically deploy and scale monitors as the cluster grows (or contracts).
-By default, Ceph assumes that other monitors should use the same subnet that the first monitor IP belongs to.
+By default, Ceph assumes that other monitors should use the same subnet as the first monitor's IP.

-If your Ceph monitors (or the entire cluster) live on a single subnet, then cephadm will automatically add up to give monitors as you add new hosts to the cluster, and no further steps are necessary.
+If your Ceph monitors (or the entire cluster) live on a single subnet, then by default cephadm will automatically add up to 5 monitors as you add new hosts to the cluster, and no further steps are necessary.

 * If there is a specific IP subnet that should be used by monitors, you